About Title IX

 Q: What if the person provides false information?

 A: The allegation of sexual violence may have severe consequences and therefore the University takes very seriously the validity of reported information.
 An individual who makes a report that is later found to have been intentionally false or made maliciously without regard for the truth may be subject to disciplinary action.
 An individual not being charged after an investigation or found not responsible at the end of a hearing process does not inherently mean that an individual falsified information.
 A report may be made in good faith and be unsubstantiated by an investigation or subsequent hearing.

 Q: Can I have additional people sit in on the hearing besides my advisor?

 A: A Complainant and respondent are permitted to have an advisor assist them and be present during the investigation and/or hearing.
 Unless the Complainant and respondent consent, no additional individuals (including family members or friends) may be permitted to sit in on the hearing.

 Rider University offers a variety of events, workshops, and trainings throughout the academic year to help educate the university community on topics such as: sexual assault, intimate partner violence, stalking, sexual exploitation, sexual harassment, consent, and bystander intervention.

-To request a training, get more involved in these and other initiatives, or to to learn more please contact the Alcohol/Drug and Sexual Assault Prevention Education Coordinator, Susan Stahley, at [email protected] or the Title IX Compliance Officer, Thomas Johnson, at [email protected].
+To request a training, get more involved in these and other initiatives, or to to learn more please contact the Alcohol/Drug and Sexual Assault Prevention Education Coordinator, Susan Stahley, at [email protected] or [email protected].